uchicago-2024-capp30239/altair-lab/README.md

 3. `poetry run jupyter lab` will run Jupyter, open your browser, and you can browse to the .ipynb file that you need to edit.
 That file contains all instructions.

+4. Install other libraries you will use: `poetry add altair` and `poetry add pandas` or `poetry add polars`

-4. Be sure to check in the created `pyproject.toml`/`poetry.lock` files.
+5. Be sure to check in the created `pyproject.toml`/`poetry.lock` files.

 ## `uv`